botbreeder/what-the-matrix-is/README.md

 ## Computation

 As in ECS architectures, systems react to what's inside structures.
+They react to values, substructures and local names.
+But they only work when there's a change, to produce a stable value.